Barcelona's salary-cap crisis: No new Messi contract & Aguero, Depay & Garcia still unable to be registered

 That's not enough, however, with Barca needing to move on more players in the coming weeks.

-Further attempts to slash the club's wage bill has seen them offer to release both Samuel Umtiti and Miralem Pjanic from their contracts, with neither fitting into Ronald Koeman's plans for the future.
+Further attempts to slash the club's wage bill have seen them offer to release both Samuel Umtiti and Miralem Pjanic from their contracts, with neither fitting into Ronald Koeman's plans for the future.

 Martin Braithwaite and Philippe Coutinho, meanwhile, are also available for transfer, with the Catalans ready to listen to offers.